dannykspaw/gardano/README.md

 # :seedling: gardano :seedling:

-## :cactus: Project Description: :cactus:
+## :cactus: Project Description :cactus:
+gardano is a revolutionary, opensource, data driven, automation solution used to drive the ag industry into the future of crop production.
 ## To Do List
 - [ ] Handle try/except errors :smiling_imp:
 - [ ] Read in data points from API